cocoreat/cocoreat.github.io/_posts/2022-04-01-Use-SSH-Agent-in-WSL2-with-Git.md

 ---
 layout: post
-title: Send WOL from Linux
+title: Use SSH Agent in WSL2 with Git
 category: thoughts
 tags: [linux, wsl, ssh, git]
 ---

 No, this is no April Fools' Day joke.
-Instead I'll show you how to correctly set-up the SSH-agent in the Windows-Subsystem for Linux.
+Instead I'll show you how to correctly set-up the SSH-agent in the Windows-Subsystem for Linux as it can be a bit tricky.
 Like most of my posts, this is more a reminder to myself on how to do it.

 I wanted to wake up one of my servers regularly by sending a Wake-On-Lan (WOL) Magic Packet from a Raspberry Pi running Ubuntu 20.04 LTS.
 I'm using the program "wakeonlan" to send a magic packet: